seanox/virtual-environment/README.md

 # Description

 Since about 2010, the project exists for a modular platform for Windows to create portable development environments.
-Based on a virtual hard disk, the environment can be started easily and provides developers with a completely preconfigured development environment with numerous tools, services and programs and standardizes the toolset in a development team.
+Based on a virtual drive, the environment can be started easily and provides developers with a completely preconfigured development environment with numerous tools, services and programs and standardizes the toolset in a development team.
 Short setup times,